csmithud/flow-regression-analysis/README.md

 # flow-regression-analysis
-Project created in support of the Nebraska regression equations project.
+Project created in support of regression equation projects.